 The Plan calls for annual incentive compensation awards based on the Company and its business units' financial performance compared to goals set immediately prior to or at the beginning of the year in which the award is to be earned.
 The payout upon the achievement of such goals is equal to a percentage of base salary, which is also set at the beginning of the year.
 Those percentages are determined on an individual basis, taking into account the responsibilities, prior experience and recent performance of the relevant employee.
-The target percentage for each of the named executive officers is as follows: Mr. B. Jones, 50%; Mr. H. Jones, 70%; Mr. Rosberg, 100% (to reflect additional responsibilities relating to strategic planning at Kaplan); and Ms. McDaniel, 60%.
+The 2010 target percentage for each of the named executive officers was as follows: Mr. B. Jones, 30%; Mr. H. Jones, 50%; Mr. Rosberg, 40%; and Ms. McDaniel, 100% (to reflect additional responsibilities relating to the management and sale of Newsweek).
 Mr. Graham has asked the Committee not to grant him an annual bonus award.

-In 2009, the annual bonus formula for the named executive officers was based on an earnings per share target because the Committee believed that such a goal would align the interests of shareholders and the named executive officers in growing the value of the Company.
-Mr. Rosberg's annual bonus formula also contained an achievement target tied to the performance of Kaplan.
+In 2010, the annual bonus formula for the named executive officers was based on an earnings per share target because the Committee believed that such a goal would align the interests of shareholders and the named executive officers in growing the value of the Company.
 Management and the Committee believe that they have designed the targets to be challenging, but achievable.
 Over the past five years, the Company has achieved its financial goals and paid out at target or above in the bonus portion of the Plan, except for 2007 and 2008.
-In 2007 and 2008, the Company achieved less than 100% of its earnings per share goal, as adjusted to exclude certain unusual items.
-In 2009, the Company exceeded 100% of its earnings per share goal of \$18.16, as adjusted to exclude certain unusual items based upon the annual formula, and taking into account Compensation Committee discretion to exclude certain gains and losses and other unusual items.
-For 2009, the maximum amount that could have been awarded under the Plan was \$127.9 million; the amount actually awarded was \$16.2 million to 75 executives throughout the Company, including the named executive officers.
+In 2007 and 2008, the Company achieved less than 100% of its earnings per share goal, as adjusted to exclude certain items.
+In 2010, the Company exceeded 100% of its earnings per share goal of \$25.38, as adjusted to exclude certain items based upon the annual formula.
+For 2010, the maximum amount that could have been awarded under the Plan was \$180.2 million; the amount actually awarded was \$22.8 million to 97 executives throughout the Company, including the named executive officers.